<< Click to Display Table of Contents >> Content Security Policy definition |

 font-src * ‘self’ ‘unsafe-inline’ data:;

-If your project includes more than one widget, or a widget and attended bots, you only need to configure one Content Security Policy.
+If your project includes multiple widgets or a combination of widgets and Attended Bots, you only need to define one Content Security Policy that includes all the required resources.
 For example, if you need to use one widget that uses the script-src, style-src and img-src directives; and the RPA bots, the Content Security Policy definition would be as follows:

 default-src http://127.0.0.1:2323 [http://www.yourorchestrator.com] 'self' data: blob:;